TheJosh/chaotic-rage/README.md

 * Bullet Physics
 * Assimp

-Some of these (SDL, Bullet, Assimp) have scripts in the tools/linux directory for downloading, compiling and installing these libraries.
+Some of these (SDL, Bullet, Assimp) have scripts in the `tools/linux` directory for downloading, compiling and installing these libraries.
 Both Bullet and Assimp use cmake, so you'll need that as well.

 Compiling on Windows
 --------------------

-There is a project in the tools/msvc2010 directory for MSVC++ 2010 Express Edition.
+There is a project in the `tools/msvc2010` directory for MSVC++ 2010 Express Edition.
 I haven't tested any other version of MSVC.
 You should still be able to download that older version.

-Compiling on Android on Linux
+Compiling for Android on Linux
 -----------------------------

-This is a little incomplete/fussy at the moment
+This is a little incomplete and fussy at the moment

-There is a script in tools/android called prepare.sh which will try to set everything up for you.
+There is a script in `tools/android` called `prepare.sh` which will try to set everything up for you.

-You should then be able to run ndk-build and ant debug to create the .apk
+You should then be able to run `ndk-build` to compile and `ant debug` to create the .apk

 Making Modifications